nitinkc/spring5-di-concepts/README.md

 @Primary - Multiple beans of the same type and
            one is intended to go in by default

+@Profile - making a profile active from the application.properties

 ## Brances
 *  remotes/origin/a1spring-context-example